Get in touch: hello@totalbalance.com.au

 • 0 items

-Career Coaching for women in Melbourne who want confidence & purpose
+Career Coaching for Women in Melbourne & Across Australia

 Kate James is a career coach in Melbourne, Australia.
 For over 23 years, she has worked with leaders and business owners to improve confidence, find direction, overcome imposter syndrome and discover their unique values and strengths.